posativ/acrylamid/docs/filters.rst

 Using a decent version of ``docutils`` (≥ 0.8) let you also write `inline math`_ with a subset of LaTeX math syntax, so there is no need of an additional extension like in Markdown.
-In addition to all standard builtin directives, acrylamid offers three additional one:
+In addition to all standard built-in directives, acrylamid offers three additional one:

 .. _quickref: http://docutils.sourceforge.net/docs/user/rst/quickref.html